caiiiycuk/js-dos/01_about.md

 layout: page
 title: About
 permalink: 'about/'
+keywords: dosbox,dos,games,browser,javascript,js-dos
+description: A javascript version of dosbox that can run dos programs and games in browser.
 ---

 **js-dos** provides javascript API to easily run DOS programs and games in browser.
 This API allows to run unmodified versions of DOS programs, in other words you can run DOS binary in browser.